RockTomate/docs/docs/info/updates.md

 ## 1.1.4 (TBD, 2021)

-> Due to some major refactoring carried out, you must remove the old version of RockTomate before importing a new one.
+> Due to the changes in the project hierarchy, the current version of RockTomate must be removed before the new one could be imported.<br><br>
+> Your existing jobs will be unaffected.

 ### Changes & Improvements